• Skip to main content

 Contributions Required Every Year: No

-Retirement Account #2: SEP IRA
+Realtor Retirement Plan #2: SEP IRA

 SEP IRA’s are the “go-to” retirement account for agents who have outgrown a Traditional IRA, and for good reason.
 Similar to Traditional IRAs, SEP IRAs are very easy to establish and fund.
 However, there’s a notable difference in contribution limits.
 Unlike the simplicity of Traditional IRAs, SEP IRAs moves away from being funded by you as a taxpayer and is instead funded by you as a small business owner.